Mdimranhossain05/RecyclerView-With-Github-API-Using-Volley-and-Glide-Library/README.md

-Basically this app will first fetch ]user data from github api (https://api.github.com/users)
+Basically this app fetches user data from github api (https://api.github.com/users)

 This is the first page: